gramcha/parking-lot/README.md

 ● Slot numbers of all slots where a car of a particular colour is parked.
 ```

 In order to get this information quickly lets index the Ticket in memory.
 We will fetch the results for above query from those indexes.
 Indexes will be updated whenever there is a slot allocated or deallocated for a car.

+//TODO : commandline and File read support need to be implemented.